-This concluding paragraph is effective because it revisits some of the main themes discussed in the paper without directly restating the thesis statement.
-It broadens the discussion of nuclear weapons ("these elements not only restrain...") without introducing new information.
-Figure 22 showcases another example introduction and conclusion.
+The concluding paragraph in figure 21 (page 55) is effective because it revisits some of the main themes discussed in the paper without directly restating the thesis statement.
+It broadens the discussion of nuclear weapons ("these elements not only restrain . . .") without introducing new information.
+Figure 22 (page 56) showcases another example introduction and conclusion.